 Many Protestants saw the Catholic faith as a superstition that deprived individuals of the right to think for themselves and enslaved them to a dictator, the pope, in Rome.
 They accused Catholic priests of controlling their parishioners and preying sexually on young women.
-They feared that Catholicism had the potential to overrun and conquer the American political system, just as their ancestors had feared it would conquer England.
+They feared that Catholicism would overrun and conquer the American political system, just as their ancestors had feared it would conquer England.

 XI.
 Race and Jacksonian Democracy

 More than anything else, however, it was racial inequality that exposed American democracy’s limits.
+The most deadly racist policy of the era is discussed in chapter twelve–Jackson’s seizure of Native American lands culminating in the Trail of Tears.
+But other racist policies also attacked the purported ideas of American democracy, eroding freedom for Black Americans even as it expanded them for poor white people.
 Over several decades, state governments had lowered their property requirements so poorer men could vote.
-But as northern states ended slavery, whites worried that free black men could also go to the polls in large numbers.
+But as northern states ended slavery, whites worried that free Black men could also go to the polls in large numbers.
 In response, they adopted new laws that made racial discrimination the basis of American democracy.

 The new Pennsylvania constitution disenfranchised even one of the richest people in Philadelphia.
 James Forten, a free-born sailmaker who had served in the American Revolution, had become a wealthy merchant and landowner.
-He used his wealth and influence to promote the abolition of slavery, and now he undertook a lawsuit to protect his right to vote.
+He used his wealth and influence to promote the abolition of slavery, and after the 1838 constitution, he undertook a lawsuit to protect his right to vote.
 But he lost, and his voting rights were terminated.
-An English observer commented sarcastically that Forten wasn’t “white enough” to vote, but “he has always been considered quite white enough to be taxed.”38
+An English observer commented sarcastically that Forten wasn’t “white enough” to vote, but “he has always been considered quite white enough to be taxed.”40

 During the 1830s, furthermore, the social tensions that had promoted Andrew Jackson’s rise also worsened race relations.
-Almost 400,000 free blacks lived in America by the end of the decade.39 In the South and West, Native Americans stood in the way of white expansion.
+Almost four hundred thousand free Black people lived in America by the end of the decade.41 In the South and West, Native Americans stood in the way of white expansion.
 And the new Irish Catholic immigrants, along with native working-class whites, often despised nonwhites as competitors for scarce work, housing, and status.

 Racial tensions also influenced popular culture.
-The white actor Thomas Dartmouth Rice appeared on stage in blackface, singing and dancing as a clownish slave named “Jim Crow.”
+The white actor Thomas Dartmouth Rice appeared on stage in Blackface, singing and dancing as a clownish enslaved man named “Jim Crow.”
 Many other white entertainers copied him.
-Borrowing from the work of real black performers but pandering to white audiences’ prejudices, they turned cruel stereotypes into one of antebellum America’s favorite forms of entertainment.
+Borrowing from the work of real Black performers but pandering to white audiences’ prejudices, they turned cruel stereotypes into one of antebellum America’s favorite forms of entertainment.

 In Boston, for example, the Female Anti-Slavery Society included women whose husbands sold coal, mended clothes, and baked bread, as well as women from wealthy families.
 In the nearby village of Lynn, many abolitionists were shoemakers.
-They organized boycotts of consumer products like sugar that came from slave labor, and they sold their own handmade goods at antislavery fundraising fairs.
-For many of them, the antislavery movement was a way to participate more in “respectable” middle-class culture—a way for both men and women to have a say in American life.
+They organized boycotts of consumer products like sugar that came from slave labor, and they sold their own handmade goods at antislavery fund-raising fairs.
+For many of them, the antislavery movement was a way to participate in “respectable” middle-class culture, a way for both men and women to have a say in American life.